Best Basement Flooring Options

 - It’s one of the warmest (and softest) basement flooring options without the installation of radiant heating.
 And it’s a great option if you have small children who play on the floor.

 - Though carpet can dry, it often takes industrial-quality equipment or professional services to get the job done immediately before mold develops.

 - However, there is one alternative to wall-to-wall carpeting—carpet tiles.
 One big advantage of carpet tiles is that they are much easier to remove and replace than wall-to-wall carpeting.

 - Also, there’s a wide variety of styles, designs and patterns that you can mix and match—making them so versatile to with any home décor aesthetic you’re trying to achieve!

-Now that we’ve broken down all the considerations to keep in mind and all the options to choose from, it’s safe to say that almost any kind is a good flooring choice for your basement.
+Now that we’ve broken down all the considerations to keep in mind and all types to choose from, it’s safe to say that almost any kind is a good flooring option for your basement.
 To see them in person, stop by one of our 14 locations to begin your basement flooring process!

 At Avalon Flooring, we want to make sure you’re happy from your first step in our showroom to your first step on your new flooring—and as your partner in home design, we’ll be there every step along the way.
 Consider us your “One-Stop Shopping” destination for all things flooring…(and window treatments)!

 Our design consultants are equipped with the knowledge to guide you through the wide selection of products we offer, and our expert installation team is professionally trained to make sure everything gets installed the way you envision.
 We know your home is an expression of your sense of style, and we’re here to make sure you’ll be proud of it for years to come.